Types of Educational tests

 Scores/Interpretation:

-Age and grade-based standard scores (M = 100, SD = 15), grade equivalents, percentile ranks, normal curve equivalents (NCEs), and stanines.
+Age and grade-based standard scores (M = 100, SD = 15), grade equivalents, percentile ranks, normal curve equivalents (NCEs), and stanine.
 Provides error analysis for each subtest to help identify a student's strengths and weaknesses.
 Provides accurate score comparisons for reading decoding, reading comprehension, and math.

 Subtest:

-To see actual example of Kaufmann report, click here PDF file
+To see actual example of Kaufmann report, click here

 - Go to top of page (index) -